CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab05-gettingstarted.md

 The following objectives outline the key steps to complete this lab exercise on configuring and testing network connectivity in Azure:

-1. **Provision a Lab Environment**: Set up three virtual machines in separate virtual networks, with two in the same Azure region and the third in a different region.
+1. **Provision a Lab Environment:** Set up three virtual machines in separate virtual networks, with two in the same Azure region and the third in a different region.

-2. **Test Connection Using Network Watcher**: Use Network Watcher to verify connectivity between virtual machines in peered networks.
+2. **Test Connection Using Network Watcher:** Use Network Watcher to verify connectivity between virtual machines in peered networks.

-3. **Configure Local and Global Virtual Network Peering**: Establish both local and global peering between the virtual networks to enable seamless communication
+3. **Configure Local and Global Virtual Network Peering:** Establish both local and global peering between the virtual networks to enable seamless communication

-4. **Test Intersite Connectivity**: Validate the intersite connectivity by testing the communication between virtual machines across the peered networks.
+4. **Test Intersite Connectivity:** Validate the intersite connectivity by testing the communication between virtual machines across the peered networks.

 ## Pre-requisites